walkthetalk/zircon/docs/syscalls/object_get_info.md

     // The size of this VMO.
     uint64_t size_bytes;

-    // If this VMO is a clone, the koid of its parent.
+    // If this VMO is a child, the koid of its parent.
 Otherwise, zero. zx_koid_t parent_koid;

-    // The number of clones of this VMO, if any. size_t num_children;
+    // The number of children of this VMO, if any. size_t num_children;

     // The number of times this VMO is currently mapped into VMARs.